Last Updated on October 21, 2023 by Joanne Harper

-In most cases, hermit crabs keep their shells to themselves.
-A shell is pivotal to hermit crabs, protecting them from predators and the sun’s rays.
-This means that choosing the right shell is life-critical.
+Usually, hermit crabs have separate shells.
+A shell is pivotal to hermit crabs’ survival, protecting them from dangerous predators (like birds) and drying out in the sun’s UV rays.

-Occasionally, two hermit crabs may share a shell.
-However, this will only be a short-term housing solution, as one dominant hermit crab will eventually claim the shell for itself.
+Occasionally, two hermit crabs will live in the same shell.
+This will only be a short-term housing arrangement because the more dominant hermit crab will eventually claim the shell and live alone.

-When two hermit crabs share a shell, it’s usually by accident.
-Hermit crabs could share a shell when the occupant is molting, and a second hermit crab believes it’s dead and claims the shell.
+When two hermit crabs enter a shell, it’s usually by accident, not design.
+A hermit crab could enter the shell when the occupant is molting, believing the other hermit crab is deceased.

 Can Two Hermit Crabs Live in One Shell?